 Awards Categories & Nominations

-During the Lavender Graduation ceremony, the Spectrum Center recognizes the accomplishments of the graduating class by awarding several individuals and groups who have impacted the LGBTQ community.
+Traditionally during the Lavender Graduation ceremony, the Spectrum Center recognizes the accomplishments of the graduating class by awarding several individuals and groups who have impacted the LGBTQ community.
+We will still be honoring these accomplishments despite the cancellation of the event and encourage continued nominations.
 The awards categories are:

 - Excellence in Student Leadership

 More details about the award descriptions can be found on the Award Nomination Form below.
 The deadline to submit nominations is Friday, March 27, 2020, at 11:59 pm.